Numbing/Tingling Tongue

 Treatment

-To effectively treat a stroke, your medical provider will want to supply you with the proper medication as soon as possible.
-Depending on the kind of stroke, this medication will either break up blood clots or reduce blood pressure.
+To treat a stroke, your medical provider will want to give you the right medication as soon as possible.
+Depending on the type of stroke, that medication will either break up blood clots or reduce blood pressure.
 You may also require surgery.

 2. Allergies